This program admits students every semester.

 - Active RN license in Ohio

 You must have an active, unencumbered license as a Registered Nurse in the state of Ohio.
+Students may apply to the certificate before receiving their license, but must have it prior to beginning enrollment in certificate coursework.

 - Cumulative GPA of a 2.0 or higher on a 4.0 scale